Ian Henschke

 Ian Henschke is the former Chief Advocate for National Seniors Australia.
 He took up the position in February 2017 and finished in November 2023.

-In October 2019 he took up the additional role of Spokesperson for the Alliance for a Fairer Retirement System.
+In October 2019 he became Spokesperson for the Alliance for a Fairer Retirement System.
 This was after Professor Deborah Ralston vacated that position when she was appointed to the federal government's three person Retirement Income Review panel.

 In September 2022 he was elected by the alumni to the University of Adelaide Council for a two year term.He was re-elected in August 2024 for a further two year term.

 He is a former South Australian television and radio journalist.
 He reported for 7.30 Report in the 1980s and 1990s and in the late 1990s worked for ABCTV's Landline.

 His 4 Corners in 1999 was a documentary on global warming.
 It won the Jury Prize at the 2000 Grenoble International Film Festival.